 Year 4 prepares students for residency training through experiences designed to promote advanced knowledge and skill development in an individualized manner.
 The year offers ample elective time for senior students to design a course of study that is both unique and defining.
-In addition, two innovative capstone experiences round out the year: the first focuses on preparation for supervised practice in residency, and the second promotes critical skill development and knowledge acquisition to prepare students for the opportunities and challenges of science and medical practice in the 21st century.
+In addition, two innovative capstone experiences round out the year.
+The first focuses on preparation for supervised practice in residency and the second promotes critical skill development and knowledge acquisition to prepare students for the opportunities and challenges of science and medical practice in the 21st century.

-Innovative opportunities in the Year 4 curriculum:
+Innovative opportunities in the Year 4 curriculum include:

-- Sub-Internship options in a variety of fields
+- Sub-internship options in a variety of fields

 - Core competency training in economics and law in medicine, innovation, teaching skills, and leadership

 - Specialty-specific skills-based preparation for supervised practice in residency in Year 4

 - Medical Student Research Day to showcase student research and scholarship